To find a list of eligible student programs, please click here.

 Health Insight Quality Improvement Conference | Project ECHO |

 We want to recognize you for making the choice to complete your degree or certificate program’s required field training in an underserved rural or urban setting.
 AHEC Scholars must complete at least 80 hours of field training that meets all requirements for experiential training listed below.
-With this in mind, Utah AHEC has verified that all degree and certificate programs listed on the ELIGIBLE STUDENT PAGE facilitate opportunities for students to meet the AHEC Scholars experiential training expectations.
+With this in mind, Utah AHEC has verified that all degree and certificate programs listed on the Eligible Students Page facilitate opportunities for students to meet the AHEC Scholars experiential training expectations.

 Degree-specific required field training meets experiential training requirements when all of the following are met: